waqaskhawaja/multimedia-annotator/README.md

-# ma
+# Multimedia Annotator

-This application was generated using JHipster 5.8.2, you can find documentation and help at [https://www.jhipster.tech/documentation-archive/v5.8.2](https://www.jhipster.tech/documentation-archive/v5.8.2).
+This application is for annotating the Analytic Provenance dataset available [here](https://arxiv.org/abs/1801.05076).

 ## Development